|

 your dog exactly what you want and help the dog to understand what

-certain words mean like come, sit, down, wait, stay, watch, shake,
+learn how to act around you and your home is: come, sit, down, wait, stay, watch, shake,

 back, touch, off, give, drop, leave it, etc.